dan-fritchman/Hdl21/readme.md

 ## Examples Library

 Hdl21's source tree includes a built-in [examples](./examples/) library.
-Each is designed to be a straightforward but realistic use-case.
-Each example is a self-contained Python program which can be run directly, e.g. with:
+Each is designed to be a straightforward but realistic use-case, and is a self-contained Python program which can be run directly, e.g. with:

 ```bash
 python examples/rdac.py
 ```

 Reading, copying, or cloning these example programs is generally among the best ways to get started.
+And adding an example is a **highly** encouraged form of [pull request](https://github.com/dan-fritchman/Hdl21/pulls)!

 ## Why Use Python?